Vorex075/sudokuSolver/README.md

 The imput file is __sudokuInput.txt__ which contains the sudoku itself.
 To change the sudoku modify the file:
 - It is a 9x9 grid
 - Only use numbers from 0 to 9.
 0 means empty space
-- If the input sudoku cannot be solved you will be warned when running the program
+- If the input sudoku cannot be solved you will be warned when running the program and the program wont work